karayabin/universe-snapshot/universe/Ling/Uni2/doc/api/Ling/Uni2/PostInstall/DirectiveHandler/PostInstallDirectiveHandler/handleDirective.md

     The post install directive configuration.
 It can be a string or an array and depends on the type.
-See the @(post install directive configuration page) for more info.
+See the @page(post install directives page) for more info.

 - output